preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/index.rst

 User Management - business profile
 =============================================

 **This option is available in Omnia 7.5.
-Work on this set of options is just started.**
+Work on this set of options is ongoing.**

 Here you can work with user managament options for this business profile.